About Mary Frances

 Who is Agent Pitts?

-I'm a lifelong Memphian and longtime (32 years) member of the Multi-Million Dollar Club of the Memphis Association of Realtors, which was not so easy to do years ago when the average house sold for $60,000.
+I'm a lifelong Memphian and longtime (32 years) member of the Multi-Million Dollar Club of the Memphis Area Association of REALTORS®, which was not so easy to do years ago when the average house sold for $60,000.
 I am now selling downtown, midtown, east Memphis, and somewhat beyond.
 If I can't find it, you probably don't want to live there!

 Always active in my profession and in the community, I graduated from East High School, attended the University of Tennessee, Rhodes College, and later the University of Memphis, with a major in English.
 I was granted an Associated Press internship and wrote for the old Press-Scimitar evening paper when I was a senior in high school until the birth of my first daughter, Molly (now an executive vice president of Disney), then Betsy (a chef and restaurateur in Atlanta).
-Her UrbanPl8 was the first Paleo-friendly restaurant in the country!
+Betsy's UrbanPl8 was the first Paleo-friendly restaurant in the country!

 I have served on the boards of VECA, my neighborhood association, Concerts International, and I now serve as a eucharist minister at St. Mary's Cathedral, Episcopal, and head up our family's scholarship program for the winner each year of the Brooks' Museum Jr. Midsouth Arts Contest.